Culture of Serbia: Cultural institutions

 At the beginning of the 21st century, there were 32 art galleries and 142 museums in Serbia.
 Belgrade has many of the most significant with the National Museum of Serbia in Belgrade, the Gallery of Frescoes featuring Orthodox Church art, the Ethnographic Museum and the Princess Ljubica's Residence.
 Novi Sad contains the Museum of Vojvodina, Gallery of Matica Srpska as well as the Petrovaradin fortress.

 Matica Srpska is the oldest and most notable cultural and scientific organisation in today's Serbia.
 Its name is translated in Serbian as the Serbian matrix or parent body of the Serbs.
 It was founded in 1826 in Budapest and moved to Novi Sad in 1864.
 Amongst other achievements, it compiled a six-volume study of the Serbian language between 1967 and 1976.
 Its journal Letopis Matice Srpske is one of the oldest periodicals examining scientific and cultural issues anywhere in the world.
 Vojvodina province of Austro-Hungary became attractive for Serbs ever since the fall of Serbia in the 15th century, and was the site of the Great Serbian Migrations, when Serbs colonised the area escaping Turkish vengeance.
 Sremski Karlovci became the spiritual, political and cultural centre of the Serbs in the Habsburg Empire, with the Metropolitan of the Serbian Orthodox Church residing in the town.
 To this day, Serbian Patriarch retains the title of Metropolitan of (Sremski) Karlovci.
 The town featured the earliest Serb and Slavic grammar school (Serbian: gimnazija/гимназија, French: Lycée) founded on August 3, 1791.
-In 1794, an Orthodox seminary was also founded in the town, ranking second oldest in the world (after the Spiritual Academy in Kiev).
+In 1794, an Orthodox seminary was also founded in the town, ranking second oldest in the world (after the Spiritual Academy in Kyiv).
 Novi Sad is home to Serbia's oldest professional theatre, founded in 1861 as Serbian National Theatre (serbian: Srpsko Narodno Pozorište), followed by Belgrade in 1868; however two other cities claim this title: City of Kragujevac Knjazesko Srbski Teatar since 1835 and Subotica since 1851 (*there were theatres throughout Serbia long before that time but cannot be classified as "professional").